wp-graphql/docs.wpgraphql.com/src/content/docs/extending/tutorial-adding-social-links-to-users.md

 ---
-title: "Tutorial\: Adding Social Links to Users"
+title: "Tutorial: Adding Social Links to Users"
 description: "Learn to add social links to users that can be queried and mutated"
 ---